The genuine acad.exe file is a software component of AutoCAD by Autodesk.

 Description: Acad.exe is not essential for the Windows OS and causes relatively few problems.
 Acad.exe is located in a subfolder of "C:\Program Files".

 The acad.exe file is not a Windows core file.
-Acad.exe is able to record keyboard and mouse inputs.
-Therefore the technical security rating is 11% dangerous; however you should also read the user reviews.
+Acad.exe is able to record keyboard and mouse inputs and monitor applications.
+Therefore the technical security rating is 16% dangerous; however you should also read the user reviews.

 Recommended: Identify acad.exe related errors